Soulsender/Soulsender/README.md

 ### **Who am I?**
 Hiya!
 My name is Soul, I’m a student, hacker, gamer, music producer, video editor, and cyberpunk enthusist :)

-I have a couple different certifcations, my most proud one being the CCNA.
+I have a couple different certifcations, my most proud one being the CCNA, but I'm also certified with Palo Alto and Fortinet firewalls, as well as CompTia Security Pro & PC PRO
 Turns out I know what I am doing *sometimes* :3
 Be sure to check out my github for projects I’ve done, or my blog on my [website](https://soulsender.me) for some more detailed writeups!

 <p align="center">